About Us

 • Raise hunger awareness and increase community outreach

-• Provide additional resources and services for needy families
+• Provide additional resources and services for families in need

 The Moskowitz Foundation is the primary supporter of the initiative to end hunger in our community, founder Dr. Moskowitz says, “I remember growing up hungry, but I cannot sit idly by and watch children in our community grow up without food to eat.”
-His humanitarian believes drive this initiative to provide food, as well as educational workshops, job development, computer classes and other self-enrichment programs for needy families.
+His humanitarian beliefs drive this initiative to provide food, as well as educational workshops, computer classes and other self-enrichment programs for families in need.

-The Foundation also pays all operating expenses for the Hawaiian Gardens Food Bank.
-Each Food Bank recipient receives produce, grains, canned goods, juice, yogurt, tortillas, and bread.
-In accordance with the organization’s mission no needy resident of Hawaiian Gardens is turned away.
-The organization is fully committed to provide assistance to as many needy families as possible.
-In addition to nourishments, all recipients are eligible to also receive weekly vouchers for use at local grocery stores.
+The Irving I. Moskowitz Foundation also pays all operating expenses for the Hawaiian Gardens Food Bank.
+Each Food Bank recipient receives a variety of produce, grains, canned goods, juice, tortillas, and bread.
+In accordance with the organization’s mission no resident in need of Hawaiian Gardens is turned away.
+The organization is fully committed to provide assistance to as many families in need as possible.
+In addition to nourishments, all registered recipients are eligible to also receive bi-weekly vouchers for use at the local grocery store.